-This Les Paul Deluxe custom shop '60 model is my favourite P90 loaded solid body and sold to me by my good friend Rob Livesey.
+This Les Paul Special custom shop '60 model double cut is my favourite P90 loaded solid body and sold to me by my good friend Rob Livesey.
 It plays like a dream.

 "The Gibson Les Paul Special is a variation of the Gibson Les Paul guitar.
 It was introduced in 1955 as a model to be an intermediate between the Gibson Les Paul Junior and the more expensive Gibson Les Paul Standard.
 Like most of Gibsons other budget models, the Special was produced in a TV Yellow finish, which was made by Gibson as a finish that would look good on black and white television.
 In 1958, the model received a major change when it was introduced as a doublecut model instead of the traditional singlecut.